 Turin, the capital of Piedmont, offers visitors a feast of architecture, food and history.
 It’s a popular destination for UK travellers on city breaks or skiing holidays in the Alps.
 The Museo Nazionale del Cinema, housed in the historic Mole Antonelliana Tower, is a must-see, for both its silver screen memorabilia and the stunning views of the city from its panoramic lift.
 Sample some of Turin’s famous sweet delicacies at the patisseries and chocolate shops dotted around the city centre, or revive yourself with a ‘bicerin’, a caffeine-laced hot chocolate.

 Turin is also famous for its car manufacturing history, as the birthplace of Fiat, and the city’s futuristic Museo Nazionale dell’Automobile is home to an impressive collection of more than 200 vintage cars.
 Sports fans can indulge in a trip to the Juventus Museum or the Turin Olympic Village, or pay homage to the Slow Food movement by heading to the Eataly market to pick up locally made pasta, wine and gianduja chocolate.

 Don't Forget Before you Fly

-British nationals can travel to Italy without a visa.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency in Turin is the euro, and it’s a good idea to exchange some money in advance so you have some cash when you arrive at Turin Airport, particularly, if you plan to travel onward by public transport.
 There are also cash machines and currency exchange services at the airport.
 If you plan to ski and bring your own gear, you should check your baggage allowance with your airline before travelling.